rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 of bits and it will also normalize the address, so that no information about the original IP address is available.

-Also note that an anonymmized IPv6 address will be normalized, meaning there will be no abbreviations, leading zeros will **not** be displayed, and capital letters in the hex numerals will be lowercase.
+Also note that an anonymized IPv6 address will be normalized, meaning there will be no abbreviations, leading zeros will **not** be displayed, and capital letters in the hex numerals will be lowercase.